-The Wimba, Lupuna, and both Ficus photographs were taken in the Tamshiyacu Tahuayo Reserve where you can enjoy an Amazon Rainforest vacation at the Tahuayo Lodge.
+The wimba and strangler fig photographs were taken in the Tamshiyacu Tahuayo Reserve where you can enjoy an Amazon Rainforest vacation at the Tahuayo Lodge.
 Here you can take professionally guided walks in the rainforest, enjoy the canopy zipline, and canoe in the Amazon to find different animals.
-For family visits, the lodge provides a family guide specialised for leading tours for children and teenagers.
+For family visits, the lodge provides a family guide specialized for leading tours for children and teenagers.

 A famous and highly prized rainforest tree, Brazilian mahogany (Swietenia macrophylla) is growing rare in the Amazon rainforest.
 This species of mahogany is an emergent tree (emerges through the canopy) and grows up to 70 meters tall.
-You can see in the bottom left of the photo the Brazilian mahogany fruit that mature in the rainy season.
+The Brazilian mahogany produce a large, hard fruit that mature in the rainy season.
 The seeds are wind dispersed and helicopter down to the ground.
 Despite its IUCN status as vulnerable, Brazilian officials in 1998 estimated that 80% of all mahogany production was from illegal logging operations.
-For more information on the decimation of natural mahogany driven by consumer demand, you can see the mahogany distribution images at swietking.org.
+For more information on the decimation of natural mahogany driven by consumer demand, you can visit swietking.org.

 The rainforests of South America are strangely similar to the rainforests of western Africa and the link is associated with the break up of the Gondwana continent about 130 million years ago, but dispersal may play a significant role.
 This species of kapok is also widely distributed in tropical Africa possibly linked to the exceptionally strong winds between Brazil and west Africa.
 The winds could have carried kapok entangled seeds, or the fruits or seeds may have crossed between continents due to discharge from rivers.